calumryan/indieweb-guides/guides/index.md

 ---
 layout: az
 title: Guides
-excerpt: "These guides firstly present and explain the process for setting up your own website.
-You can then progress to find out about new sharing and publishing features for your website developed within the IndieWeb community."
+excerpt: "Often people attend IndieWebCamps or Homebrew Website Clubs for the first time asking where to start in setting up their website.
+Here we break down each of the steps into easily consumable guides for topics like registering a domain, hosting and publishing your content."
 search_omit: true
 type: Index
 ---